1. Blog

 Many mold spores are present in indoor and outdoor environments, and the type and amount can determine the potential risks to human and animal health.
 Moreover, the number of airborne mold spores outdoors varies in accordance with the season and weather conditions.

 While outdoor mold spores can sometimes cause problems, most of the time, people and animals become accustomed to them.
-In the indoor environment, however, moisture that accumulates can create what are referred to as ‘mold factories’ where mold growth occurs.
+In the indoor environment, however, accumulated moisture can create ‘mold factories’ where mold growth occurs.

 These are usually in areas of the home where moisture often accumulates, like window sills, in bathrooms around sinks and toilets, and around kitchen sinks.
 These can produce mycotoxins in the indoor environment.